 •Asahi Super Dry beer was introduced in Japan.

-• Iceland lifted its ban on the production or importation of beer, which had existed for almost eighty years.15
+• Iceland lifted its ban on the production or importation of beer.
+It had existed for almost eighty years.15

 Brewers in the U.S. produced 20% of the world beer volume.

 The Wife Carrying Contest was revived and modified in Finland.
+It’s also in the US.
 It’s based on an old tradition.
 Ronkainen the Robber tested prospective members of his gang by having them carry heavy sacks on their backs through an obstacle course.
 In the new contest, the winners receive cash prizes and their wife’s weight in beer.

 In Germany the Reinheitsgebot law of 1516 was relaxed to allow foreign brewers to sell their beer in Germany.